+Using the information on rare surnames in 1600 and 1841/51 I can check the degree of social mobility in England in these years.
 As well as name frequencies, the 1851 census also supplies occupations by surname for men.
 Thus I can compare the average occupational status of the rare surname groups in both 1600 and 1851.
 Table 2 above shows that the rich were concentrated in high status occupations.
-85 percent were listed as gentlemen, merchants, professionals, or farmers (yeomen).
+85% were listed as gentlemen, merchants, professionals, or land owning farmers (yeomen).
 In 1600 the indicted in contrast were overwhelmingly from lower-status occupations.
-Only 9 percent were in these higher status occupations.
+Only 9% were in these higher status occupations.

 How do the descendants of these two groups look in terms of socioeconomic status by 1851?
 Surprisingly there seems to be almost complete regression to the mean.
-Table 9 shows some measures of the socioeconomic status for a sample of adult men of both name groups, taken from the names with the less frequent occurrences.
+Table 9 shows some measures of the socioeconomic status for a sample of both groups.
 While those descended from the rich show a slightly greater percentage in the top socio-economic groups, that result may well be sampling error.
-And at the bottom of the socio-economic scale, there are more of the descendants of the rich among "laborers" than there are descendants of the indicted.
+And at the bottom of the socio-economic scale, there are